scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 -----------------------------------

-Semi-analytic BEP (SA-BEP) calculation allows for fast and efficient analysis when a linear channel exists from the WGN noise injection point to the receiver detector [Tranter]_.
+Semi-analytic BEP (SA-BEP) calculation allows for fast and efficient analysis when a linear channel exists from the AWGN noise injection point to the receiver detector [Tranter]_.
 A block diagram, which applies to the matched filter mismatch scenario of this paper, is shown in Figure :ref:`BlockSAsim`.
 The variable